U.S. Stocks Rise to Cap Volatile Quarter

 "Every time there's bad news, it's actually good news because it means our saviors at the central banks are going to continue to support the markets," said Nick Clay, a portfolio manager at Newton Investment Management.

-The S&P 500 rose 0.6% Monday, lifted by shares of technology and health-care companies.
-The Dow Jones Industrial Average added 151 points, or 0.6%.
-The Nasdaq Composite climbed 0.5%.
+The S&P 500 rose 0.7% Monday, lifted by shares of technology and health-care companies, as gains accelerated midday.
+The Dow Jones Industrial Average added 153 points, or 0.6%, boosted by shares of Apple, its biggest gainer.
+The Nasdaq Composite climbed 0.9%.

-The bounce in share prices came as White House trade adviser Peter Navarro told CNBC that a recent report that the U.S. is considering restrictions on Chinese companies is inaccurate.
-Worries that the U.S. would limit U.S. investors' portfolio flows into China weighed on stocks Friday.

-Investors say they are bracing for more turbulence after a head-spinning quarter.
+Many investors say they are bracing for more turbulence ahead.
+U.S. stocks ascended to record highs in July before being dragged down by worries about a recession.
+They've clawed back some of their losses as some of the fears that gripped markets in August have subsided and stock moves have grown more muted.

+Though the S&P 500 is just an inch away from a fresh record, it has gained only about 2.3% over the past year and hasn't moved much from its levels in January 2018.

-The Dow logged its biggest point decline of the year in August as the Treasury yield curve inverted -- flashing a warning that a recession could be coming -- only to claw back those losses in following weeks.
+But it's been a wild ride along the way.
+The Dow logged its biggest point decline of the year in August as the Treasury yield curve inverted -- flashing a warning that a recession could be coming -- only to recoup some of those losses in following weeks.
 In commodity markets, Brent crude oil recorded its biggest percentage jump on record after an attack on Saudi Arabia's oil infrastructure.

 "The third quarter of 2019 was a momentous one," said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance.
 "Heading into the fourth quarter the main drivers still remain U.S. corporate earnings and global economic data, both of which have been overshadowed by the trade war."

+Still, many investors remain on edge that slowing growth around the world could weigh on the domestic economy.

+For example, the U.S. consumer has been a bright spot for investors, but new data released last week showed that shoppers slowed spending in August just as businesses cut back on investment.

-Though the growth fears that gripped markets in August have subsided and U.S. stock moves have been more muted recently, many remain on edge about slowing economic growth in the U.S. and abroad and are wary of a repeat of last year, when the S&P 500 soared ahead of the autumn before tumbling almost 20% through December.
+Data like this fuels concerns about a repeat of last year, when the S&P 500 soared ahead of the autumn before tumbling almost 20% through December.

+Several other factors could spur volatility in coming months, analysts say.
+Investors have been monitoring political drama in Washington as lawmakers have proceeded with an impeachment inquiry against President Donald Trump.

+And in coming weeks, third quarter earnings are expected to show another period of lower profits.
+U.S. leaders will also meet with Chinese counterparts to discuss trade in October, and some investors are on edge for signs of a trade truce.

-Some of this investor unease has rippled through the bond market, with the 10-year Treasury yield on track for its biggest year-to-date decline since 2011.
-The benchmark flirted with a record low this quarter as other traditionally safe assets such as gold reached at a six-year high.
-Yields fall as bond prices rise.
+This unease has rippled through the bond market, with the 10-year Treasury yield on track for its biggest year-to-date decline since 2011 as bond prices have jumped.
+The benchmark flirted with a record low this quarter as other traditionally safe assets such as gold rallied to a six-year high.

-Investors have also turned to the U.S. dollar as fears about waning economic growth around the world have grown.
-The U.S. dollar edged to its strongest level in over two years Monday against both the euro and a basket of currencies in the ICE dollar index.

-Among major stock markets, the Japanese Nikkei 225 closed out the quarter as one of the better performers, up 2.3%.
-Hong Kong's Hang Seng has been one of the worst performing of the world's major indexes in the past three months, down nearly 9%, since pro-democracy protests took a more violent turn in late July.
+The stock gyrations haven't been limited to major indexes or assets.
+The last quarter was also marked by big moves within the S&P 500's 11 sectors.
+In September, as investors grew more optimistic about the economy and U.S. stock market, they started selling out of some of the market's biggest winners--so-called momentum stocks--and started scooping up shares of companies that appeared undervalued in the stock market.

+For example, over the past month, shares of financials and energy companies in the S&P 500 have outperformed the broader gauge, jumping 4% and 4.7%, respectively.
+Year-to-date, they've underperformed the index.